In this page

 - The number of journeys undertaken on local bus services in Wales, and the total distance travelled, have stabilised in recent years.
 This followed a long term decline in bus usage.

-- The number of drivers decreased in 2018-19 compared to 2017-18 whilst vehicles in operation remained similar.
+- The number of drivers in 2019-20 were similar compared to 2018-19 whilst vehicles in operation decreased.

-- Bus fares in Wales increased by 3.2% from 2018 to 2019, higher than the UK consumer price inflation rate over the same period (chart 6).
+- Bus fares in Wales increased by 3.5% in 2020 compared to 2019, higher than the UK consumer price inflation rate over the same period (chart 6).

-During 2018-19, there were 101.9 million passenger journeys on local buses in Wales, with the services covering 101.8 million vehicle kilometres.
-Three quarters (74.5%) of the distance was accounted for by commercial routes (chart 2).
+During 2019-20, there were 88.8 million passenger journeys on local buses in Wales, with the services covering 88.8 million vehicle kilometres.
+Over three quarters (76.9%) of the distance was accounted for by commercial routes (chart 2).

-The total distance travelled in 2018-19 was very similar to the previous year, following a long term downward trend since 2010-11.
-The latest figure is 19% lower than the distance travelled in 2008-09, a fall driven by a large decrease in the distance travelled on subsidised services (down 37%).
-Distances travelled on commercial services fell by 10% over the same period.
+The total distance travelled in 2019-20 represented a 12.5% fall compared to the previous year.
+Commercial services accounted for 76.9 per cent of the distance travelled.
+The latest figure is 28.2% lower than the distance travelled in 2009-10, a fall driven by a large decrease in the distance travelled on subsidised services (down 52.2%).
+Distances travelled on commercial services fell by 15.5% over the same period.
+The panel survey conducted by Department of Transport (DfT) in Great Britain had shown that passenger journeys had reduced by about 13% in the January to March quarter of 2020 compared to previous year.

 Separate fares are where each passenger makes a separate payment to use the service.
 Though journeys are defined as ‘short distances’ they may be of any overall length, as long as passengers can get off within 15 miles of the place at which they were picked up.